 VictimsVoice PWA: Keeping a log of incidents of abuse helps to show a pattern of control, aggression and intimidation.
 This app keeps your notes secure by using an activation code every time you log in.
 A progressive web app, the use of this tool is not tracked like normal internet use, so it cannot be easily detected by an abuser.
 Your files can be accessed from any computer when needed.

 Noonlight: Noonlight is another Apple app that provides backup for a situation when you feel uncertain.
-For example, during a first date or when walking home alone by yourself at nighttime.
+For example, as you transition children, pets or property with an unpredictable spouse.
 Hold down the button in the app and then release when you are safe.
 If you let go, but do not input your pin number, 911 will be alerted to your location.
 Your location will be updated even if you are moving or inside a car.

 RUSafe: This app is a free assessment from the Women’s Center and Shelter of Greater Pittsburgh that works with both iPhone and Android phones.
 It can help individuals determine if they are in a potentially dangerous situation with someone, and includes a secure journal to upload text, audio, and photographs.
 The app was created with the danger assessment tool which draws upon the experiences of hundreds of domestic abuse survivors.

 myPlan: Many survivors of domestic abuse have difficulty admitting that they are with an abusive partner, even to themselves.
 A safe partner should never make you feel afraid.
-The myPlan app is another resource for those that are being abused.
-It is a secure, password-protected app that can help with safety decisions if you or someone close to you is experiencing abuse.
+The myPlan app is another resource for those that are in situations of domestic abuse.
+Secure, password-protected, myplan app can help with safety decisions if you or someone close to you is experiencing abuse.
 The app asks several key questions about your situation.
 Responses produce a score on a scale that varies from danger to extreme danger.
-Information about advice, safety-planning and counseling is also given.
+Information about advice, safety-planning, and counseling are also available.

 Your Trusted Partner